Student Federation of OAC (SFOAC)

 Environmental Sciences Student Executive

 The Environmental Sciences Student Executive (ESSE) provides social and extracurricular learning activities that promote pride and a sense of community in the program as well as acting on behalf of the BSc(Env) students on committees within the University and the local community.
 Environmental Sciences students host a public symposium each year that features world-renowned speakers and a series of workshops on topics that incorporate the natural, physical and social sciences.
-Check out the ESSE website.
+Email the Environmental Sciences Student Executive (ESSE) to find out more or follow @esseuoguelph on Instagram.

 LASS - Landscape Architecture Student Society